filobedo/tropico/README.md

 ```
 You can also exucute it from your IDE

-If you have issues with charaters encoding use this command on your prompt :
+If you have issues with charaters encoding use this command on your prompt (windows):

 ```bash
 chcp 65001